Emprime/dc3/README.md

 You can run the experiments within the docker container with the commands below
 ```

+    # Before you can start anything you need to export some enviroment variables for the fixmatch repository source code
+    export ML_DATA=/data-ssd/fixmatch
+    export PYTHONPATH=$PYTHONPATH:.

     # original source code SSL method e.g. mean teacher
     # this uses additional weighted cross entropy for unbalanced datasets